 Skip to content

-Two recent studies have yielded some very convincing results for the use of probiotics during pregnancy, suggesting that supplementing with friendly bacteria at this special time may help prevent preeclampsia, preterm birth, and neonatal sepsis.
+A number of studies have yielded some very convincing results for the use of probiotics (see Probiotics Learning Lab) during pregnancy, suggesting that supplementing with friendly bacteria at this special time may help prevent preeclampsia, preterm birth, and neonatal sepsis.

-Preeclampsia and preterm delivery (premature birth) are sadly all too common issues in pregnancy, and create a risk of potentially very dangerous outcomes for mother and baby: preeclampsia is responsible for the deaths of up to 75,000 women each year, whilst preterm birth and the resulting health complications are the biggest killers of children under 5 worldwide, most often due to neonatal sepsis.
-The use of medication during pregnancy is always a concern, but in truth, there are currently few if any viable medical solutions for the prevention of any of these conditions, so safe, natural, and effective solutions would be warmly welcomed by obstetricians.
+Pre-eclampsia and preterm delivery (premature birth) are sadly all too common issues in pregnancy and create a risk of potentially very dangerous outcomes for mother and baby.
+Pre-eclampsia is responsible for the deaths of up to 75,000 women each year, whilst preterm birth and the resulting health complications are the biggest killers of children under 5 worldwide, most often due to neonatal sepsis.
+The use of medication during pregnancy is always a concern, but there are currently few if any viable medical solutions for the prevention of any of these conditions, so safe, natural, and effective solutions would be warmly welcomed by obstetricians.

-The probiotic drinks commonly available in Norway at the time of the study contained two different combinations of probiotic strains: drink A contained Lactobacillus acidophilus LA-05®, Bifidobacterium lactis BB-12® and drink B contained Lactobacillus rhamnosus LGG® and Lactobacillus acidophilus LA-05® and Bifidobacterium lactis BB-12®.
-The quantity and type of probiotic drinks consumed didn't seem to affect the results.
+The probiotic drinks commonly available in Norway at the time of the study contained two different combinations of probiotic strains: drink A contained Lactobacillus acidophilus LA-05®, Bifidobacterium lactis BB-12® and drink B contained Lactobacillus rhamnosus LGG® and Lactobacillus acidophillus LA-05® and Bifidobacterium lactis BB-12® The quantity and type of probiotic drinks consumed didn't seem to affect the results.